somerek/education/task_2/README.md

 Context "minikube" modified.
 namespace "canary" deleted
 ```
-It means that with tag "canary" was 3 answer from canary app (other answers was from regular app, 20 attempts in total) and without tag canary was all 20 answers.
+It means that with tag "canary" was 3 answer from canary app (other answers was from regular app, 20 attempts in total, canary-weight=20) and without tag canary was all 20 answers.
 That's all!

 ### ConfigMap & Secrets